 Once upon a time, a small, mountainous country called Nepal.
 And there was an incredibly exciting way to enjoy the landscape, the customs and the Nepalese people.
-And that's how I contacted Thunderides and I enjoyed doing Enduro with the small Asiawing ZR 250cc while I was cotemplating the Himalayas, strolling through the bustling Kathmandu, I took a relaxing Masala on the shores of the Lake in Pokhara, shared beers at sunset with the Vision of the Upper Mustang in the distance in Kagbeni or I ascended 5416m vertiginously to Thorang La Pass from the sacred city of Muktinah.
-If you believe in magic and want to enjoy a great trip and an unforgettable experience, Nepal is your destination and Thunderides your contact to make everything come out perfect.
+And that's how I contacted Ridehimalaya and I enjoyed doing Enduro with the small Asiawing ZR 250cc while I was cotemplating the Himalayas, strolling through the bustling Kathmandu, I took a relaxing Masala on the shores of the Lake in Pokhara, shared beers at sunset with the Vision of the Upper Mustang in the distance in Kagbeni or I ascended 5416m vertiginously to Thorang La Pass from the sacred city of Muktinah.
+If you believe in magic and want to enjoy a great trip and an unforgettable experience, Nepal is your destination and Ridehimalaya your contact to make everything come out perfect.
 Carpe Diem

 I just wanna say thanks to the hole team of Ridehimalaya, its was a wonderful ride for me.
 The bikes we was riding the days are more then enough to have a unforgetable adventure in that unbelievable area.
 Im pretty sure we will see use again, to ride with you was like ride with friends …. big greetz from Germany Tamás